Friedrich482/Comprehensive-Weather-Fetch-App/README.md

 git clone https://github.com/Friedrich482/Comprehensive-Weather-Fetch-App.git

 ```

-Before using, you will need an [openweathermap API key](https://https://openweathermap.org/)

-## How to get an API from [openweathermap.org](https://openweathermap.org/)

-Go there and register (it is free) to get an API key, you may need to wait about 15 mins to get it.
-Once it is done, come back in the app and enter it.

 Then open it with your code editor, and open in your browser to see the result.